TheBestCo/eslint-config/README.md

-# eslint-config-phaistos-networks
+# Bestprices eslint-config

-This package provides Phaistos Networks's .eslintrc as an extensible shared config.
+This package provides bestprices's .eslintrc as an extensible shared config.

 _It's basically a clone of [Airbnb's](https://github.com/airbnb/javascript/tree/master/packages/eslint-config-airbnb) same project with different and more rules and some other minor changes_